jharmison-redhat/ansible-role-quay-all-in-one/README.md

       s3_bucket: '{{ registry_s3_bucket }}'
     registry_storage_path: /datastorage/registry

 _The storage configuration for the instance.
-For more information on how this might impact the storage configuration of your Quay instance, please use the config validator (or at least browse [the code](https://github.com/quay/config-tool/blob/redhat-3.6/pkg/lib/fieldgroups/distributedstorage/distributedstorage.go) for the appropriate version to understand the constraints)._
+For more information on how this might impact the storage configuration of your Quay instance, please use the config validator (or at least browse [the code](https://github.com/quay/config-tool/blob/redhat-3.6/pkg/lib/fieldgroups/distributedstorage/distributedstorage.go) for the appropriate version to understand the constraints).
+Note that this configuration assumes an instanceprofile that enables the instance to access the bucket!_

     deploy_clair: true